omer-kose/The-Heat-Method-for-Distance-Computation/README.md

 The paper proposes the heat method for solving the single- or multiple-source shortest path problem on both flat and curved domains.

 It splits the distance computation procedure into two stages:
-- First find the direction along which distance is increasing by integrating the heat flow for a fixed time and evaluating the vector field.
+- First find the direction along which distance is increasing by integrating the heat flow for a fixed time and evaluating the vector field
-- Compute the distance itself by solving a Poisson equation.
+- Compute the distance itself by solving a Poisson equation

+More mathematically:
+- For a small fixed time step let the heat to diffuse along the mesh.
+This is equivalent to solving a basic Poisson Equation $\Delta u = \delta$ Where $\delta$ is Kronecker Delta
+- After finding the heat diffusion find its gradient $X = \frac{-\nabla u}{|\nabla u|}$
+- Solve the Poisson equation $\Delta \phi = \nabla X$

 The method is based on solving a pair of sparse linear systems.
 Hence, it is easy to implement.
 Moreover, the sparse systems can be factorized once and reused.